 Wedding photography is one of the most important parts of a wedding because it preserves timeless memories of your special day, and it captures you and your spouse at your best.
 Wedding photos are photos that you look on for years after they are taken, so they must look good, of course.
-We’ve gathered 10 most popular wedding photography location (and few hidden gems) in Sydney for your bridal portraits.
+We’ve gathered the 10 most popular wedding photography locations (and few hidden gems) in Sydney for your bridal portraits.

-Sydney Opera House & Circular QuayÂ
+Sydney Opera House

 Things we like: